NiceneNerd/Hyrule-Builder/README.md

 optional arguments:
-  -h, --help            show this help message and exit --be, -B              Use big endian where applicable --no-rstb, -R         Do not auto-update RSTB --no-guess, -G        Do not use RSTB estimates --title-actors TITLE_ACTORS, -T TITLE_ACTORS
+  -h, --help            show this help message and exit --be, -B, -b          Use big endian where applicable --no-rstb, -R         Do not auto-update RSTB --no-guess, -G        Do not use RSTB estimates --no-warn, -W         Ignore warnings, only output success/error --hard-warn, -H       Abort on any warning like an error --title-actors TITLE_ACTORS, -T TITLE_ACTORS
                         Comma separated list of custom actors to add to TitleBG.pack, e.g.
                         `--title-actors=Weapon_Bow_001,Enemy_Golem_Senior`